Mara-Li/Obsidian-Snippet-Manager/README.md

 2. `obsnipe --add https://github.com/Mara-Li/Obsidian-Snippet-collection`
 3. Active the snippets 🎉

-To update this specific snippet : `obs-snippets --update Obsidian-Snippet-collection`
+To update this specific snippet : `obsnipe update Obsidian-Snippet-collection`

 # In obsidian